TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-netappadconnector.md

             "order": 4,
             "controlType": "dropdown",
 			"visibility": "variable != null && variable == BackupOperator",
-            "displayLabel": "Is the username a valid username on the active directory?", "watermarkText": "Is the username a valid username on the active directory?", "dropdownOptions": [
+            "displayLabel": "Is the username a valid username on the Active Directory?", "watermarkText": "Is the username a valid username on the Active Directory?", "dropdownOptions": [
 				{
                     "value": "Yes",